GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/overview/index.md

 Chrome's implementation of the Topics API downloads a [TensorFlow Lite](/docs/privacy-sandbox/topics/tensorflow.org/lite/guide) file representing the model, so it can be used locally on the user's device.

-You can access the TensorFlow Lite model file, and the topics inferred for hostnames, from the [chrome://topics internal page](/docs/privacy-sandbox/topics/#view-inferred-topics).
+You can access the TensorFlow Lite model file, and the topics inferred for hostnames, from `chrome://topics`.

 The diagram below outlines a simplified example to demonstrate how the Topics API might help an ad tech platform select an appropriate ad.
 The example assumes that the user's browser already has a model to map website hostnames to topics.